imaging scan for prostate cancer

 Doctors use imaging tests to monitor prostate cancer and see if it has spread to other parts of the body.
 Magnetic resonance imaging (MRI) and bone scans are standard tests used to evaluate prostate cancer.
 However, these tests may not be useful if it is unclear where prostate cancer may have spread.1

-In these cases, a new imaging test called prostate-specific membrane antigen (PSMA)-targeted positron emission tomography (PET) imaging can be used.
-As of early 2022, 2 drugs for PSMA-targeted PET imaging have been approved by the US Food and Drug Administration.
+In these cases, a new form of imaging called prostate-specific membrane antigen (PSMA)-targeted positron emission tomography (PET) imaging can be used.
+There are several drugs for PSMA-targeted PET imaging that have been approved by the US Food and Drug Administration (FDA).2-6

 Your doctor can help you decide whether this new imaging method is right for you.